 Healthy eating on a budget

-Listen up, foodies – the cost of your average grocery shop is poised to climb 15 per cent in 2013, due to failed harvests both in Britain and abroad.
+Listen up, foodies – the price of food is set to rise 20% in five years according to retail consultancy Conlumino.
 Nutrient-rich staples such as meat and dairy are the most vulnerable products in line for the hike as farmers struggle to afford feed for their livestock.
 But there’s no need to let a little thing like the credit crunch get in the way of your healthy habits.
 We spoke to some leading nutritionists to find out how you can continue to serve up a brilliant menu on the cheap.

 Make a plan